Frank Lucas, drug lord portrayed in ‘American Gangster,’ dies

 The movie got awards buzz but also brought scrutiny of claims in Lucas' legend, particularly a portrayal of him smuggling drugs in U.S. soldiers' caskets during the Vietnam War.

-A co-author of a book about Lucas, Ron Chepesiuk, said he never any evidence or court records to substantiate the so-called "cadaver connection."
+A co-author of a book about Lucas, Ron Chepesiuk, said he never had any evidence or court records to substantiate the so-called "cadaver connection."
 Lucas, however, continued to say in 2008 that he'd transported heroin via coffin — but only once.

 The film's assertion that Lucas rooted out a heap of law enforcement corruption also was called into question, and a group of former federal drug enforcement agents claimed in a lawsuit that the movie grossly misrepresented the truth and defamed them.
 That lawsuit was tossed out.